Maple Bacon Brussels Sprouts

 Maple Bacon Brussels Sprouts – roasted to tender with crispy, edges tossed with crispy bacon and a maple syrup-Dijon mustard glaze.
 Savory meets sweet with amazingly delicious results.

+Quick enough for weeknights – leveled up for the holiday table.
 A simple side dish that tastes anything but.

-What’s in Maple Bacon Brussels Sprouts?
+Ingredients in Maple Bacon Brussels Sprouts:

 • brussels sprouts

-• bacon (Applewood smoked bacon used)
+• thick cut bacon (Applewood smoked bacon used)

 • apple cider vinegar